ChrBlo/PetMazeMadness/README.md

 ## PET MAZE MADNESS 🐹
 A thrilling maze game built with React Native and Expo.
-This project was created as a school assigment designed to encourage us students to explore React Native core components and Expo SDK components, and will not be developed any further.
+This project was created as a school assigment designed to encourage us students to explore React Native core components and Expo SDK components.

 ## How to Play 🎮
 Guide your pet through dangerous mazes using your device's motion sensors.